 These Middle Eastern Burgers are known as “ima burgers” in our home.
 With a flavor reminiscent of kebab, these slider-sized burgers get their flavor from a traditional combination of typical Middle Eastern ingredients and spices – cumin, onion, garlic, cayenne and fresh herbs.
 Throughout the years I have added my own touches to the original recipe, like turmeric and smoked paprika, for even more flavor.

 Growing up, my husband used to watch his ima (the Hebrew word for mom) in her Israeli kitchen while she made these Middle Eastern-style burgers, studying the way she would chop the herbs and spice the meat.
 Her method of soaking a slice of bread in oil, then shredding it and stirring it into to the meat, adds moisture.
-Bread stretches the amount of servings per pound of beef, and allows you to use a leaner cut of meat and results in a very juicy burger.
-Nowadays I omit the bread to make the burgers gluten free, but you can add it using the optional recipe note below.
+Bread stretches the amount of servings per pound of beef.
+It also adds moisture, meaning you can use a leaner cut of meat and still get a very juicy burger.
+Nowadays I tend to omit the bread (which makes the burgers gluten free), but you can add it using the optional recipe note below.

 We don’t eat beef very often, reserving it for special occasions, but once in a while we all crave this recipe.
 I am more than happy to oblige if we have organic grass fed meat on hand.
 They are so easy to make!
 Cook the burgers by pan-frying or grilling them for that smoky char-grilled flavor.